 What should you consider when selecting a plasma separation membrane?

-Generating high-quality plasma from whole blood samples, without the use of a centrifuge, is a focus in the quest to develop point-of-care (POC) diagnostic assays that address end-user requirements for simplicity and speed, as well as accuracy.
-Many assays cannot accept the inherent variation of whole blood and require the reliable separation of plasma.
-Using the right separation membrane can efficiently produce plasma of equivalent quality to utilising centrifugation, and support optimisation of diagnostic applications such as microfluidic and lateral flow format POC devices.
+Generating high-quality plasma from whole blood samples without the use of a centrifuge is a focus in the quest to develop point-of-care (POC) diagnostic assays that address end-user requirements for simplicity and speed, as well as accuracy.
+Many assays cannot accept the inherent variation of whole blood and require a reliable method for separating plasma from whole blood.
+Using the right separation membrane can efficiently produce a plasma of equivalent quality to utilizing centrifugation and support optimization of diagnostic applications such as microfluidic and lateral flow format POC devices.

 Consider the following factors when selecting a plasma separation membrane to meet the sensitivity and reproducibility needs of your application:

 - Blood volume – Not all plasma separation materials can accept the same amount of whole blood.
 For optimal separation, select a membrane of the correct grade for your application.

 - Plasma volume – The amount of plasma generated from lateral filtration through a membrane varies depending on the polymer type.
 The two most commonly used substrates for plasma generation are asymmetric polysulfone and glass fiber.
 Glass fiber materials typically generate less plasma per microliter of blood than other materials.

 - Hemolysis – Some materials can cause red blood cells to burst during filtration, which can impact downstream analysis.
 It is important to understand the amount of hemolysis your assay can handle as you approach the selection of a plasma separation material.
 Glass fiber is difficult to fabricate into devices.
 Over-compression causes glass fiber cracking which increases the chance of sample hemolysis.

 - Separation time – If your assay has time constraints, you should consider the time taken by the media in separating plasma from whole blood.